 Build your pipeline from open house traffic

-Open houses can be another fantastic way to meet new buyers and generate listings.
+If open houses are back up and running in the area you live, they can be another fantastic way to meet new buyers and generate listings.
 As the agent showcasing a home, you have an advantage.
 You get to showcase your skills to potential buyers and sellers through how you market the home.
 So create opportunities by casting a wide net.

 Offer a special neighbor preview